This section covers key concepts related to the Find duplicates step.

 For example, you may have delivery and billing addresses that you want to treat differently.
 You would tag both as an address, but create separate group IDs, allowing you to apply different rulesets: only accept an exact match for the billing address, but a close one for the delivery address.

-The Find duplicates step first creates blocks of similar records, which reduces the number of records which need to be compared.
+The Find duplicates step first creates blocks of similar records, which reduces the number of records that need to be compared.
 This is done to make the duplicate detection process more efficient.
-Blocks of records are created from using combinations of individual elements, to create a blocking key.
+Blocks of records are generated based on a blocking key, which is made up of a combination of record elements.

-Every set of records in the resulting block is then compared using a ruleset, which is a set of logical expressions that controls the level of match which is returned.
+Every pair of records in the resulting block is then compared using a set of rules, which are logical expressions that control the match level returned.

-Combinations of blocking keys and rulesets are stored in Step settings which can be selected in the Find duplicates step.
-To view the ruleset or blocking keys, or create a new set, go to Step settings > Find duplicates settings.
+Combinations of blocking keys and rules are stored in Step settings which can be selected in the Duplicate store configuration when using a persistent store, or in the Find duplicates step.
+To view the rules or blocking keys, or create a new set, go to Step settings > Find duplicates settings, or from the Duplicate stores screen either click Create new Duplicate store or select the Edit details action on an existing Duplicate store.

 GBR_Individual_Defaultwill find individuals in Great Britain.
 Note that emails, phone numbers, and other identifiers will not be taken into account, but can be added manually.